iafisher/isqlite/README.md

 # isqlite
 isqlite is an improved Python interface to SQLite.
-It has a more convenient API, support for database migrations, and a command-line interface.
+It has a more convenient API, support for schema diffing and migrations, and a command-line interface.

 ```python